mfaisalkhatri/Manual_Testing/README.md

 - Test Planning Checklist.
 - Bug bash sheet template.

+## Recommended Proxies
+There are cases when proxies may be required to run the tests may be manually or using automation.
+This may happen when the software teams are working in isolation at different places.
+Another use case is that you need to perform the testing for a website in the region for which access is not available in your current region.

+Residential proxies help in keeping the user’s information safe and help in hiding the real location of the user It acts as a middleman between the device and the internet and keep the users safe from being tracked.

+[NodeMaven](https://go.nodemaven.com/automation_proxy) provides high quality proxies with industry-first filtering, super sticky sessions and best customer support.
+Try out [NodeMaven](https://go.nodemaven.com/automation_proxy) now(_Use F86 at checkout to get extra 2GB of proxy_)

 ## :question: Need Assistance?
 * Discuss your queries by writing to me @ mohammadfaisalkhatri@gmail.com
 * Connect me at [LinkedIn][] or [Twitter][]